manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/guidelines.md

   source, and licence.
 * **Discoverability:** Datasets should be hosted on open data platforms, use consistent naming, and provide stable URLs.
-* **Privacy:** All personal or sensitive information must be removed in accordance with the Privacy Act 2020.
+* **Privacy**: All personal or sensitive information must be removed in accordance with the Privacy Act 2020.
-* **Attributes:** The dataset must include the minimum PAN-NZ schema fields, including a persistent ID, protection name, and legislative references.
+* **Attributes**: The dataset must include the minimum PAN-NZ schema fields, including a persistent ID, protection name, and legislative references.

-By meeting these requirements, data holders help ensure their protected areas data can be accurately integrated and nationally recognised through PAN-NZ.
+By meeting these requirements, data holders help ensure their protected areas data can be accurately integrated and nationally accessible through PAN-NZ.